NavyaG-lab/Tech-writer/onboarding/dataset-exercise.md

 Now, you need to add the dataset to the list of all **SparkOps** that are run by Itaipu.
 This dataset fits the category of "general dataset" so you add it [**here**](https://github.com/nubank/itaipu/blob/master/src/main/scala/etl/dataset/package.scala#L23), all other lists of datasets can be found **[here](https://github.com/nubank/itaipu/blob/master/src/main/scala/etl/itaipu/Itaipu.scala#L46)**.

-To check if everything is right you can run:
+To check if everything is right you can run the following code on terminal in the project's folder:

 ```shell
 sbt it:test